-/dev/sda3 swap swap defaults 0 0 /dev/sda2 /mnt ext3 defaults ΘΘ
+/dev/sda2 ext3 defaults 0 0 /dev/sda3 swap defaults 0 0

 The /dev/sda2 and /dev/sda3 storage locations only apply to small instances.
 For more information on instance storage, see Instance Storage.

 4. Make sure all of your required services start at system startup by allocating them appropriate system run levels.
 For example, to enable the service my-service on multi-user and networked run levels, enter the following commands: